szTheory/beamtoolbox/README.md

-# Elixir bestlib
+# Elixir Bestlib

 The "best" libraries for Elixir, by category.

 ## About

-The BEAM ecosystem is vast and hard to navigate for newbies.
-For any task you must evaluate options between:
+The BEAM ecosystem is vast and hard to navigate.
+For any task you must evaluate options for:

 - Elixir stdlib
 - Erlang OTP